 Manganese is a common ingredient in pesticides, meaning manganese can enter soil through pesticide use.
 High levels of manganese in soil can be toxic to plants.
 It can cause dark specs to appear on leaves and in severe cases plants will start to die from the outer edges in.

 Palintest offer a range of solutions for measuring manganese in water; photometers are a well-known method.
 The Photometer 7500 is our top of the range photometer providing reliable water quality testing.
-Utilise USB or Bluetooth® to connect your devices and manage data via the Aqua Pal App and Palintest Portal.
+Utilise a USB to connect your devices and manage data.
 Store up to 500 datasets on the Photometer 7500 for full traceability of results.

 To measure manganese in soil the SKW500 Complete Soil Kit can be used.